-Guest post Nina Shell (Detail Blog)
+Guest blog by Nina Shell (Detail Blog)

 New from old.
 Upcycling isn’t a recent trend.
 Designers and creatives are always finding beautiful and useful new things to make from recycled materials.
 Successful examples include worn-out fire hoses transformed into handbags and dustbins turned into furniture.
 Blogger Nina Shell, who’s also Head of Public Affairs at Germany’s biggest design event Munich Creative Business Week, presents her most exciting upcycling finds from Ambiente 2015.
 These include using waste from sugar cane – for a sweeter, more sustainable shopping experience.